elishamutang/tic-tac-toe/README.md

 It will:
 - Render the contents of the gameboard array to the webpage

-Progress (as of 9/12):
+Progress (as of 12/12):
 - Code allows DOM to be updated based on user input from the console.
 - Introduced a restart button to restart game when a round finishes.
+- Users able to insert names and click on gameboard.

 What's next:
-- Next focus is to allow users to click on the gameboard to place their choice.
-- Allow users to enter names
+- Fix logic between DOM and gameflow.